The largest export-oriented Dutch multinational is oil and gas leader Royal Dutch Shell.

 Note: Some of the above company offerings may include products or other than the principal category highlighted within brackets under the Assets tab.

 For example, Unilever produces and markets much more than food items.
 Rather, the scope of Unilever operations encompasses four segments: foods, refreshments, home care and personal care.
 The latter category includes deodorants as well as skin, hair and oral care products.

-See also Netherlands’s Top 10 Exports, Netherlands Top 10 Imports and Netherlands Top Import Partners
+See also Netherlands’s Top 10 Exports, Netherlands Top 10 Imports and Netherlands Top Trade Partners

 Forbes Global 2000 individual company profiles, Example of top Dutch company compiled for this study: Royal Dutch Shell.
 Accessed on October 2, 2019

 Forbes Global 2000 rankings for the Netherlands, The World’s Biggest Public Companies.
 Accessed on October 2, 2019